-We have audited the accompanying consolidated balance sheets of Civeo Corporation and subsidiaries' (the "Company") as of December 31, 2015 and 2014, and the related consolidated statements of operations, comprehensive income (loss), changes in shareholders' equity/net investment and cash flows for each of the three years in the period ended December 31, 2015.
+We have audited the accompanying consolidated balance sheets of Civeo Corporation (the "Company") as of December 31, 2016 and 2015, and the related consolidated statements of operations, comprehensive income (loss), changes in shareholders' equity/net investment and cash flows for each of the three years in the period ended December 31, 2016.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.